 Lay Out The Ground Rules Clearly For a Smooth Ride

 There are two types of businesses in today’s world: the ones that have found themselves under fire on social media at some point, and the ones who are still just setting up their social media strategy to really dive in to the world of digital marketing.
-If you are part of the latter group, consider yourself lucky — you are in a perfect position to set up clear social media guidelines and expectations within your organization in order to prevent potential controversy.
-If are one of the former, don’t worry.
-Given the nature of social media — the limitations to communicating tone, the air of anonymity which causes people to be more reactive with their words, and the impulsive, “in-the-moment” feeling that comes with it — misunderstandings and snafus are bound to happen.
-The good news is that by refining your current social media guidelines (or remedying your lack of them!) can prevent controversy in the future.
+If you are part of the latter group, consider yourself lucky; you are in a perfect position to set up clear social media guidelines and expectations within your organization in order to prevent potential controversy.
+If you are one of the former, don’t worry.
+Given the nature of social media– the limitations to communicating tone, the air of anonymity which causes people to be more reactive with their words, and the impulsive, in-the-moment feeling that comes with it– misunderstandings and snafus are bound to happen.
+The good news is that refining your current social media guidelines (or remedying your lack of them!) can prevent controversy in the future.

 Here are five crucial elements of a social media strategy for any organization:

-1) Everyone who may be posting is aware of which topics are appropriate — and which ones are not.
+1) Everyone who may be posting should be aware which topics are appropriate and which are not.
 Be exceedingly clear here.
 Make a list of topics that are and are not appropriate, and go over the list with anyone within the company who will be posting on any of your social media platforms.

 2) Update your social media rules regularly.
 Things change… specifically, your organization, industry, what your clients are talking about, and also social media platforms themselves.
 You may need to add topics to your list of what is or is not appropriate, or add new rules set out by one of your platforms.
 Stay on top of these changes and keep your team informed.

 3) An approval process for posts.
 This isn’t crucial for every organization, but if you are in a highly sensitive industry, this is a must.
 Create a process to ensure that multiple sets of eyes see each post before it’s posted.